 Defending DV Assault

 In Washington State, you can use reasonable and necessary force to defend yourself, another person, or your property from harm.
 In some cases, self-defense can be a reasonable and very effective defense.
 In other situations, a lack of physical evidence or witnesses will work in your favor.

-It is rare to find a police report that doesn’t contain questionable information.
+It is rare to find a police report that does not contain questionable information.
 In addition, we do our own private investigation on every criminal case to uncover information that is helpful to your defense.
 If this is the first time you have been charged with a crime or physical altercation, this can be very helpful during negotiations.

 What if I Admitted Guilt to the Police?

 If you admitted to a crime before speaking with a domestic violence attorney, there is still a good opportunity for a positive result to be negotiated.
-An important part of our job is to demonstrate to the court that your positive value to the community and past history of law-abiding behavior outweighs a momentary lapse in judgement.
+An important part of our job is to demonstrate to the court that your positive value to the community and history of law-abiding behavior outweighs a momentary lapse in judgement.

 Regardless of the circumstances, you deserve the best possible defense.
 We will communicate your side of the story in the best light, so the focus can be taken off what may have been your worst moment.

 At Beckwith DV Law, we can oftentimes get cases dismissed or charges significantly reduced, by convincing the prosecutor that there is not enough evidence to justify a conviction.
-If we need to go to trial we will, although we can normally negotiate favorable outcomes that avoid the risk and uncertainty of trial.
+If we need to go to trial we will, although we can normally negotiate favorable outcomes that avoid the risk and uncertainty of a jury trial.